 Evi pirouetted on bare feet and went outside.
 I followed and stopped to sit at the white and blue tile-inlay wooden table in the outside garden.
 She corralled a goat, knelt and began to milk the teat.
-Evi was twenty with long black hair and a tan that was golden in the sunlight.
-She wore a fitted white Olympiakos T-shirt and cut-off jeans.
+Twenty with long black hair and a tan that was golden in the sunlight, Evi wore a fitted white Olympiakos T-shirt and cut-off jeans.
 My God, I thought, she even has beautiful feet.
-From behind, Soula came with a large cup of black coffee and placed it over my shoulder on the table.
+From behind, Soula came with a large cup of black coffee and placed it over my shoulder onto the table.

-Evi released the goat and the animal bleated its way back toward the flock.
-She put the pitcher of milk on the table and faced me leaning on a chair.
+Evi released the goat and the animal bleated on its way back toward the flock.
+She placed the pitcher of milk onto the table and faced me leaning on a chair.

-She said, “Have you ever had goats’ milk?”
+She asked, “Have you ever had goats’ milk?”